blumixid/docs/README.md

 Example of conrefs called from Markdown (called from test.md):

 ```
 	This is a new paragraph all about using conrefs.
-This word here: {{site.data.keyword.bluemix}} is actually a conref!
-I can use {{site.data.keyword.bluemix}} multiple times in a paragraph.
+This word here: {{site.data.keyword.bluemix_notm}} is actually a conref!
+I can use {{site.data.keyword.bluemix_notm}} multiple times in a paragraph.
-	* I can use the full product name: {{site.data.keyword.bluemix}}
+	* I can use the full product name: {{site.data.keyword.bluemix_notm}}
 	* Or I can use the shortened product name: {{site.data.keyword.bluemix_short}}
 	* {{site.data.keyword.activedeployshort}} is a Service.
 	* So is {{site.data.keyword.amashort}}